 8. What about insurance?

 The owner insures the property and his/her contents but we advise all tenants to have their own insurance policy (we advise you to consider accidental damage cover) for their own possessions.
-If their is a leak for example the students' possessions will not be covered under the landlord's policy.
-You will not be allowed locks on individual doors.
+If there is a leak for example the students' possessions will not be covered under the landlord's policy.
+Tenants insurance must fall under an 'open door policy as there will not be locks on individual doors.

 9. What about repairs?
 For example, what if the central heating breaks down?

 The owner is responsible for internal and external repairs.
-The tenant only pays if the breakdown or repair is due to negligence or misuse (eg. blocked drains and if it is independently deemed to have been your fault).
+The tenant only pays if the breakdown or repair is due to negligence or misuse, or if not fault is found (e.g. blocked drains and if it is independently deemed to have been your fault).